YanWittmann/launch-anything/doc/how-to.md

   with this name `FileZilla`, as it first matches `fi` in `File` and then `z` in `Zilla`.
 You can create some elaborate keywords that allow you to search for much shorter terms.

-#### Create Tiles
+#### Modify the topmost tile

-To quickly create tiles, you can use the `Create Tile` tile.
-This is a lot faster than opening the settings and doing it over there.
+If you press alt+enter (or whatever key you have configured in the settings) while the bar is active, you can quickly modify the name, action or both of the topmost tile.

 #### Execute the last executed tile